rootstrap/blog/content/Registration and Authentication in your Django app with dj-rest-auth part 2 - Bruno Michetti.md

 In the [first part of this blog post](link-to-part-1) I've presented the dj-rest-auth package that allows us to handle registration and authentication through REST API endpoints with a minimal configuration.
 I've also talked about different customizations that you can take advantage of.
 When I started to use this package I had to face some problems.
 The roots of those problems were partly because I was learning Django and partly because dj-rest-auth has many features and possibilities for each feature that the first time is used it can lead to some confusion.
 So the main goal of the second part is to show you more examples and give you some tips.
 Let's continue with the example of the `CustomUser` shown in the previous part, with no username, unique email, a gender and a phone number attribute.
+First I will show you how to implement email validation at signup, and how to customize the emails that are sent by your app.
+Then I will talk about the reset password functionality, and finally how to customize the templates with your own desired values.

 ### Sign-up with email verification

 Having installed and integrated dj-rest-auth to your Django app, it's possible to configure email verification at the moment that a user registers.
-This means that a successfully registered user has to check the inbox and confirm trough the received email that he really is the owner of the email account.
+This means that a successfully registered user has to check the inbox and confirm through the received email that he really is the owner of the email account.
 To do this, go to your settings and turn on email verification:

 ```python
 # Your settings file